jjuback/epistrophy/README.md

 ### `update-blobs`

 Uploads audio files and album cover art from a Windows media folder to an existing Azure storage container.
+Existing media files will not be overwritten.
 Media folders are structured as in the following example:

 ```
 John Coltrane